Why Use a Trust as an Estate Planning Strategy?

 There are two ways that an irrevocable life insurance trust (ILIT) can be effectively implemented: (1) the trust can be established and then the trustee can purchase the life insurance policy on the insured individual, or (2) an existing in-force life insurance policy can be transferred to the trust.
 However, in the latter case, the insured must survive the policy’s transfer to the trust by a period of three years or the insurance proceeds will be included in his or her gross estate for estate-tax purposes (IRC Sec.
 2035).

-This is tricky material.
-Feel free to contact Fredrick P. Niemann, Esq., an experienced NJ life insurance trust attorney at firstname.lastname@example.org or call him toll-free at (855) 376-5291 for a low cost consultation.
+Trust law can be a tricky subject.
+Feel free to contact Fredrick P. Niemann, Esq., an experienced NJ life insurance trust attorney at email@example.com or call him toll-free at (855) 376-5291 for a low cost consultation.

 Grantor Trusts as an Estate Planning Tool in New Jersey

 An individual can also make tax-advantaged lifetime transfers to a loved one through the use of a grantor trust.
-Grantor trust rules are more complicated but very effective in reducing your taxable estate.
+Grantor trust rules are complicated but effective in reducing your taxable estate.

 A grantor retained annuity trust (GRAT) can be set up to pay the grantor a fixed annuity for a term of years.
 Thereafter, the remaining trust principal passes to the trust’s beneficiaries tax free.